CAPITAL IMPROVEMENT PROGRAM

 Budget and Funding Source: $1,800,000 - Water Enterprise

-Current Status: Scoping
+Current Status: Condition Assessment

 Projected Construction Timeline: September 2026 - January 2027